 Private Sites are instances of the Exoprise Secure Service (aka agent) that you install on your own computers or Virtual Machines wherever you want to get the end-user perspective of cloud services and test the health of the network.

 Private Sites can be deployed anywhere, within any network; LAN, WAN, WiFI, MPLS, SD-WAN.
 Measure end-user experience from anywhere, any condition.
+Private Sites can be installed as Local System or configured with a domain or local Service Account.

 We sometimes refer to the sensors that a Private Site runs as Private Sensors.